gjvah/jQuery-Basic-Funcitons/README.md

 # jQuery-Basic-Funcitons
 jQuery Basic functions cheat sheet

-Simple jQuery training project - Clicking on the button calls the funciton on the paragraph, whihc in turn contains the sample code for the function.
+Simple jQuery training project - Clicking on the button calls the function on the paragraph (where possible), which in turn contains the sample code for the function.

 <a href="http://convent.us/CodingDojo/jqbasics/" target="_blank">Live Demo</a>